NicoleDreon/me/README.md

 ### Analytics

 All the users quantifiable data is gatehered and dispalyed using Chart.js.
-Users can turn on and off lines on the graph to explore possible correlations.
+Users can turn on and off lines on the graph (by clicking the key) to explore possible correlations.

 ![chart](https://github.com/NicoleDreon/me/blob/main/static/chart.png)